JShimonov/AskSummoner/README.md

 ## Currently Working On

 - [ ] Making the run time of the differentiation of average kda faster than it currently is
+- [ ] Integrate MySQL into getStats method

 ## Problems that I ran into